Just the tip of the iceberg...

 ~appex/ae-ncbikecrashes.Rmd

-For each question you work on, set the eval
+For each question you work on, set the eval chunk option to TRUE and knit

 Good coding style is like correct punctuation: you can manage without it, butitsuremakesthingseasiertoread.